Purchases made through my links help support this website, at no additional cost to you. Details.

 But I love collage and I love journaling, and what I learn about myself and others in the process.

 More?
-You’ll find additional notes on collage techniques in my Insight Shrines class handouts, and in My letter to Erin about art/journaling.
-Also see my sitemap for more, related how-to pages.
+You’ll find additional notes on collage techniques in my Insight Shrines class handouts and in my letter to Erin about art/journaling.